Nana-447/react--fully-from-scratch/readmes/REACT-HOOKS.md

 - The only main difference is that now we have a functional component that has this function;

-## USE EFFECT (ALMOST SAME THING OF COMPONENT DID MOUNT WITH ONE MORE THING)
+## USE EFFECT (ALMOST SAME THING OF COMPONENT DID MOUNT WITH ONE MORE THING - CALL IT A LISTENER)
 ``import { useEffect } from 'react'``

 - Use effect does not get back any value;